vt-asaplab/porla/README.md

-# EDPOR: Efficient Dynamic Proof of Retrievability for Cold Storage
+# Efficient Dynamic Proof of Retrievability for Cold Storage
 ![x86](https://github.com/vt-asaplab/porla/blob/main/Utils/workflows/x86/badge.svg)

 This is our full implementation for our [Porla paper](https://eprint.iacr.org/2022/1417).